alexpdev/Projects/README.md

 - Check/ReCheck content and torrent file for download completion details and data integrity.
 - Supports all .torrent files.
 - GUI project can be found at [https://github.com/alexpdev/TorrentfileQt](https://github.com/alexpdev/TorrentfileQt)
+- Flexible API can be used as a library or easily integrate into larger codebase

 ## Documentation